Category Archives: Void Detection

 - Using our highly specialized system, polyurethane foam is injected into the void.
 As it expands, it fills the entire void.

-- Lastly, the holes are filled, the site cleaned up and equipment removed.
+- Lastly, the holes are filled, the site cleaned up, and the equipment is removed.

 Due to the short hardening time of the polyurethane material, the concrete surface is immediately ready for use.
 The dense polyurethane material is impervious to water preventing future erosion problems.
 Don’t let voids beneath your foundation or concrete cause you more expensive repairs.
 Contact the professionals at Polyjacking.com, a division of Pro Foundation Technology today!